Hyundai i30: Second generation (GD; 2011)

 Hyundai unveiled its next generation i30 at the 2011 Frankfurt International Motor Show.
 The new i30 was designed and engineered at the Hyundai Motor Europe Technical Centre in Rüsselsheim, Germany, and offers a choice of four engines with a total of six power options and CO_{2} emissions below 100 g/km due to an upgraded 1.6-litre diesel unit.
 The next generation i30 went on sale in Europe early in 2012, as a five-door hatchback.
 It is produced in Europe at the company's manufacturing facility in Nošovice, Czech Republic.

 It was launched in South Korea since October 20, 2011, and it is the second model under Hyundai's Premium Youth Lab brand.
 The new Korean spec i30 is offered with a 1.6-litre Gamma GDi engine and a 1.6L VGT diesel engine.

 The second generation i30 became available in the United States in the summer of 2012 for the 2013 model year, as the Hyundai Elantra GT, replacing the Elantra Touring nameplate.
 It made a premiere at the 2012 Chicago Auto Show, along with the new Hyundai Elantra Coupe, featuring the same 1.8-litre Nu MPI engine as the original Elantra MD sedan.
 In 2014, the 1.8L is replaced by the 2,0L Nu GDI engine, due to critics' opinions that the 1.8-litre wasn't sporty enough for the GT moniker.
 Available in a single trim level, the Elantra GT offered several different option packages which added additional features.
 A glass panoramic roof is available as an option.

 In Malaysia, the second generation i30 was previewed during the 2013 Kuala Lumpur International Motor Show and officially launched in March 2014.
 For Malaysia, the i30 used a 1.8L engine and a torsion beam setup for the rear suspension.

 i30 Estate

 An estate, or wagon, version of the second-generation i30 was premiered at the 2012 Geneva Motor Show.
 This model is also known as the i30 Tourer in some markets.

 The wagon shares the same wheelbase as the hatchback and adds 185 mm in length.
 The increased length yields an extra 150 litres of boot capacity, taking the total to 528 litres.
 With the rear seats folded, the total cargo capacity is 1,642 litres, an increase of 326 litres over the hatch.

-i30 three-door
+i30 Coupe

-Introduced in the beginning of 2013, the aim of the three-door version is to attract younger buyers to the i30.
-The grille is given a more aggressive look than the five-door model.
+Introduced in the beginning of 2013 as part of the first facelift of the i30 range, the i30 Coupe features a three-door bodystyle and sportier styling features.

-i30 Turbo

-In 2015, Hyundai introduced hot hatch version of the i30.